 lain has spent his executive career at the highest levels within the aerospace sector, initially with British Aerospace before becoming managing director of Airbus UK.
 After 27 years in the sector, lain was, in 2007, appointed chief executive of Innovate UK (formerly the Technology Strategy Board) and was responsible for its successful development into an independent organisation looking to drive growth from commercial investment in new areas of technical innovation.
 He is a professor and director of aerospace at Cranfield University.
-He is a fellow and vice president of the Royal Academy of Engineering, fellow of the Royal Academy of Engineers.
+He is a fellow and vice president of the Royal Academy of Engineering, fellow of the Royal Aeronautical Society and fellow of the Royal Society of Edinburgh and the Royal Academy of Engineers.
 He is a non-executive director in a number of companies and charitable organisations.